diegofhe/JJ-thinknig-flow/noGi/attacks/sideControl/isolatingArms/isolatingTheFarArm.md

     - Gluing the chin to his shoulders
     - Look at him and glue your ear to YOUR SHOULDER That will eliminate space

-I WILL CALL THIS POSITION CONTROLLED SIDE CONTROL